ShahinRashidbayli/ShahinRashidbayli/README.md

 ### Hi there 👋

 My name is Shahin Rashidbayli and I'm a Junior Software Developer based in Azerbaijan, Baku.
 I'm always trying to grow and learn something new.
-I love to develop

 2012 - 2017: BSc in Computer Engineering, Baku Engineeering Univeristy(BEU), Baku, Azerbaijan